 Participants

 Women between 18 and 42 years of age, undergoing their 1st, 2nd or 3rd cycle of IVF, were eligible.
 At the outset of the trial only 1st cycle patients were included.
-However, due to low recruitment and after discussion with the funders, the inclusion criteria were expanded to incorporate 2nd and 3rd cycles as well.
+However, owing to low recruitment and after discussion with the funders, the inclusion criteria were expanded to incorporate 2nd and 3rd cycles as well.
 Exclusion criteria included use of donor gametes, pre-implantation genetic testing and a clinical indication for an elective freeze such as OHSS or fertility preservation.
 Women underwent controlled ovarian stimulation, egg retrieval, mixing of eggs and sperm, embryo culture, freezing and thawing of embryos following locally approved clinical and laboratory protocols.

 Randomisation, allocation concealment and blinding